This post was most recently updated on September 7th, 2020

 Next to the wading pool is a cool little park.
 It is complete with see-saws, swings (the adults even took turns haha), a sandbox, and a little playground area.
 Beckham ended making friends and see-sawing with some local children and was SO mad at me when we had to leave.

 Tips for Visiting Vondelpark with Kids

 There are lots of dogs and not all of the owners pick up after them.
 There are some stinky areas and a couple of places that you will want to watch your step.
 However, dogs are not allowed in the little fenced-in kids’ area which was great!
-Also, have a small towel and an extra set of clothes/undies if you plan on letting your child play in the water.
+Also, have a small towel and an extra set of clothes/swimsuit if you plan on letting your child play in the water.